Crush Pad

 Raised in Concrete™

-Okanagan Crush pad is excited to be the first in Canada to use egg-shaped concrete fermenters from Sonoma Cast Stone in Petaluma.
-Okanagan Crush pad has six eight foot tall “eggs” to put to use in fall 2011.
-The Okanagan Crush Pad team conducted research at Alberto Antonini’s urging and came to understand that using concrete fermenters is an old school technique that
+Okanagan Crush Pad is excited to be the first in Canada to use egg-shaped concrete fermenters from Sonoma Cast Stone in Petaluma.
+Okanagan Crush Pad has six eight foot tall “eggs” at their winery.
+The Okanagan Crush Pad team conducted research at Alberto Antonini's urging and came to understand that using concrete fermenters is an old school technique that is making a big splash in the tech savvy new world.

-photo credit - John Schreiner
+Photo Credit - John Schreiner

 Concrete has been used for centuries in winemaking, but these egg-shaped tanks take a forward- thinking approach using modern features such as temperature control tubing.
 These tubes are embedded into the walls of the eggs and are engineered for use in concrete for radiant heating and cooling.
 This provides even temperature throughout the tank and no parts that requires cleaning come into direct contact with the juice.

 There is also an impact on the flavour development of wine when concrete is used.
 Like oak vessels, which are commonly used in winemaking, concrete is slightly porous, allowing the wine to breathe as it would in oak.
 However, unlike oak, the eggs leave no oaky flavour as they gently diffuse oxygen.
 Concrete is considered neutral, like stainless steel, and imparts no flavours of its own.
 The concrete tanks are unlined and they permit a measured but lasting flow of oxygen into the tank throughout fermentation and aging.
-The tank’s egg shape means more of the cap (skins and pulp floating on top of the juice in red-wine fermentation) stays submerged.
-According to Sonoma Cast Stone, this lengthier contact of the skins and pulp with the juice means wines come out brighter with higher fruit notes and prettier secondary aromas that you don’t tend to find in wines fermented in stainless steel
+The tank's egg shape means more of the cap (skins and pulp floating on top of the juice in red-wine fermentation) stays submerged.
+According to Sonoma Cast Stone, this lengthier contact of the skins and pulp with the juice means wines come out brighter with higher fruit notes and prettier secondary aromas that you don't tend to find in wines fermented in stainless steel.

 The Team okanagan Crush Pad